netspective/fluent/README.centos.markdown

 Boost libraries are intended to be widely used, and usable across a broad spectrum of applications.

-* Download the Boost.1.48.0 version of boost library [Click here to download](http://www.boost.org/users/download/)
+* Download  Boost.1.48.0 version of boost library [Click here to download](http://www.boost.org/users/download/)

-* Extract the boost.1.48.0.tar.gz tar file using the following command
+* Extract  boost.1.48.0.tar.gz file using the following command

       	$ tar -xvf boost_1_48_0.tar.gz